alejo742/csskitchen/README.md

 I am mostly a TypeScript/JavaScript developer (NextJS, React Native, etc.) I have worked with Rails (the main framework) in a small project before, so it is (kinda) new to me.
 Some new stuff I used within this project is:

 - Stimulus: A JavaScript framework to manage client-side functionalities and enable interaction with Rails routes in the backend.
+I chose it because it integrates nicely with Rails and the HTML-based views.
+It also saves me the horror of the Asset Pipeline for JS files.
-- External API requests (OpenAI and ...): This allowed me to make the app flow and interaction work.
-It is the first time I handle raw requests and pipeline it to the backend.
+- External API requests (OpenAI and CSS Validator): This allowed me to make the app flow and interaction work.
+It is the first time I handle raw requests and pipeline it to the backend and frontend.
+- Rails Active Storage: This is a Rails library that helps me manage attached files for my models and make my database storage easier.

 Figuring these out was a headache (almost 2 months of dev) but it was really fun!
+I got stuck mostly in backend tasks, like storing information of the adequate type and managing a global state within the application.
+For that reason, despite my initial appreciation for Rails development speed and Ruby's simplicity, I must say, I love React, Next, and TypeScript.

+Despite the obstacles, I learned the importance of error handling during development and of continuous testing.
+This made me a better developer, one that spends less time debugging and more time coding.

+### Potential impact

+I believe this project could have a great impact on intermediate CSS learners.
+Those who type fast enough but don't want to do a boring purposeless website.
+Food is a very engaging way to practice CSS once you have the properties memorized.
+Furthermore, even for me, a experienced CSS writer, it helped to ideate unusual solutions to achieve the best looking dishes.

 ### Additional information